Draw A Rectangle - Demo 02

 Generic Cayley Graph

-Well to convert data frame space D to space B, we know that D is defined relative to C, C is defined relative to A, and B is defined relative to A. Because of the arrows, we know that we are given a function from D to C, a function from C to A, and a function from B to A. We are not directly given their inverses, but we can calculate them easily enough, or have a computer do it for us.
+So how would we convert coordinates from space D to space B?
+We know that D is defined relative to C, C is defined relative to A, and B is defined relative to A. Because of the arrows, we know that we are given a definition for a function from D to C, for a function from C to A, and for a function from B to A. We are not directly given their inverses, but we can calculate them easily enough, or have a computer do it for us.

 In tracing out the graph, we are going with the first two directed edges, and against the last one.
 So we compose the functions and take the appropriate inverse(s).

-Since we’re dealing with function composition mainly, we don’t even need to specify the argument
+Since we’re dealing with function composition, we don’t even need to specify the argument

 If this seems to abstract for now, don’t worry.
 By the end of the course, it should be clear.
 The goal of this book is to make it clear, and then, obvious.